Egyptian goose

 - Report all sightings.

-- If it is in Northern Ireland @ the Centre for Environmental Data & Recording (CEDaR) - Or via the iRecord App.
+You can help by reporting any sightings: @ the Centre for Environmental Data & Recording (CEDaR) - Or via the iRecord App.